samuelsantanaoficial/general-midi-sfz/README.md

 ## Details
 - 10 to 22 velocity layers
 - 2 to 3 round robin
-- wav stereo 44,1 kHz
+- wav stereo 44,1 kHz and 48 kHz

 ## MIDI Drum folder
+All files edited for channel 10, and with the general midi drum map.
 - 01 Pop
 - 02 Funk
 - 03 Jazz